20Finger-Squared/nixOS/README.md

 This alias is only made in bash so if you use another shell you can't use it.

 # TODO
-- Fix Dwm not using config.h.
 - Create Dmenu configuration.
 - Create tmux configuration.
+- Create Dwm configuration.
+- Create template for dwm config.h

+## Done
+- ~~Fix Dwm not using config.h.~~
 - ~~Create qutebrowser configuration.~~

 # Features